hurxx018/Udacity_CollaborationAndCompetition/README.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

-The observation space includes 8 variables consisting of the position (x, y) and velocity (vx, vy) of the ball and racket.
+The observation space includes 8 variables consisting of the position (x, y) and velocity (v_x, v_y) of the ball and racket.
 Each agent receives its own, local observation.
-Three consecutive observations are an input state for the agents (The total number of entries in a state is 48 (=8*3*2)), where 24 entries are for each agent.
+Three consecutive observations are an input state for the agents (The total number of entries in a state is 48 (= 8 x 3 x 2)), where 24 entries are for each agent.
 An action of each agent is a vector of two continuous variables that correspond to movements toward (or away from) the net, and jumping.
 Every entry in the action vector should be a value between -1 and 1.

 ## Dependencies
 Set up your python environment by following the instruction